ME AS A KNOWER AND A THINKER:

 Knowledge Questions arise from thinking deeply about Knowledge Claims.

-A knowledge claim something that the claimant believes to be true, but is open to fact-checking, discussion and/or debate.
+A knowledge claim something that a claimant believes (or purports) to be true, but is open to fact-checking, discussion and/or debate.
 First Order knowledge claims are made about the real world.

 Knowledge Questions are rigorous inquiry questions about knowledge itself.

-A good Knowledge Question is crafted deliberately to be open and contentious.
+A good Knowledge Question is crafted deliberately to be open, general and contentious.
 It is succinct and grammatical, uses TOK vocabulary, and merits discussion and evaluation rather than a single, definitive response.

-In TOK—especially in formal Essays and Presentations—recognizing and formulating good quality Knowledge Questions is the order of the day.
+Currently in TOK—especially in formal Essays and Presentations—formulating* quality Knowledge Questions is the order of the day.
 How students address them is also paramount.
 The various analytical arguments and counterarguments made in response to Knowledge Questions should be justified by cogent, real-world examples.
-In this way the reader (or observer) will journey back and forth across an imaginary line between the second order conceptual world and the first order real world.
+In this way the reader (or observer) will journey back and forth across an imaginary line between the Second Order conceptual world and the First Order real world.